NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Hinata](/assets/images/changelog/hinata.png)

+- Health: 185 to 205
+- Guard: 1480 to 1520
 - Combo list updated:
   - 5BBA(A), 6A(A) added to the combo strings
 - Y Cancel uses the same animation as 2X
-- Health: 185 to 205
-- Guard: 1480 to 1520
 - Grabbable moves: 8A, JA, 2X
+- 5B Hitbox appears one frame sooner, more generous hitbox, 1 frame more block stun
 - 5B(B) hitbox appears and disappears one frame later
 - 5BB(A) has stagger, has one more frame blockstun, turns better on hit
 - 5BBBB(6B) is RB
+- 6B
-- 6B has one more frame blockstun
+  - Has one more frame blockstun
+  - Has a bit more forward momentum to increase range
+  - High crush added frames 15-37
 - 6B(B) has one more frame blockstun and can be super canceled; HC is four frames sooner
 - 6BBB(B) and 6BBB(6B) added
+- 6A(A) is a multi hitting attack before it launches away
 - 4B no longer staggers or pushes block, significantly stronger on hit and block
+- 2B
+  - Has slightly less lift
-- 2B has slightly less lift; high crushes from 14-40 to better match the visuals
+  - High crushes from 14-40 to better match the visuals
+  - Hand hitbox appears on second active frame
+- 2B(B)
-- 2B(B) changed to be 5BB(B) with A follow up intact
+  - Changed to be 5BB(B) with A follow up intact
+  - Change of hit angle to assist back turn combos
 - 8B second hit lifts on block, both hitboxes appear one frame later, slightly bigger hitboxes on the second hit; recovers slightly faster
+- RB
-- RB when done in a string does 5BBB(B) with the A follow up intact
+  - Does 5BBB(B) when done in a string; with the A follow up intact
+  - Damage increased from 18 to 19
+  - Pushes on block with 4 more frames of blockstun
+  - Has more backwards momentum on step back (41-51)
+  - Hitbox is active for 5 more frames (2 to 7)
+- RA damage reduced from 19 to 15
 - 5A charge changed from 11f to 8f
 - 4A uses the same animation as 2X, starts up 4 frames sooner, ends 8 frames later
-- Act4A can only be subbed on the first frame
+- Act4A cannot be subbed at all (TODO: was this always the case?)
 - 6A stagger added, turns better on hit, more lift, first three frames are intangible
 - 2A(A) added as 6A(A)
 - 5X damage increased from 65 to 80, starts moving in super freeze three frames sooner; two more active hitbox frames
 - 2X requires 75% meter to use, window starts up 3 frames faster and ends when the animation starts to change like other counters; drains slightly more than 12.5% meter on a miss at the end of the move; activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
 - GRKnJ made into RA; appears closer to the opponent; lift reduced slightly
+- JB
+  - Goes a shorter distance when you release B in the first few frames (short hop)
+  - Both distances have slightly faster fall at the end
+  - Hitbox on the elbow moved to the knee
 - 9B does not do instant RB anymore
+- 5BB6B / 2B6B extension has been added as RB

 #### Cosmetic